glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 “Your favourite?” asked a squirrel.

-“The one beneath the potting-shed roof.
+“The one inside the gas mask.
 Three generations of my family were raised in it.”

 “Disgraceful,” said the squirrel.